-Travelling overseas is a favourite way to have a holiday for many people, young and old alike.
+Travelling overseas is a favorite way to have a holiday for many people, young and old alike.
 Especially people from Australia love Bali and Asian destination for their holidays.
 However, when you go overseas there can be hidden dangers that can cause illness or injury, or somehow spoil your holiday.
-Here are some tips to make your overseas holiday safer.
+Here are some must-dos before you travel to make your overseas holiday safer.

 - Take out travel insurance.
 While it seems like just another way to spend money, it can also save a lot if you should get ill or be injured.
 You can also insure for loss of clothing and equipment such as phone or tablet, and additional accommodation, should something go wrong with your plans.

 - Plan your trip carefully.
 Make sure your travel agent chooses accommodation that is in the ‘good’ part of any city and works with overseas agencies for tours or tour guides that can be trusted.
 Besides, comfortable accommodation will make your stay more pleasant.

 - Choose the planes that are considered to have the best safety record.
 The extra cost is worth it.

 - Drink only bottled water and make sure you have enough.
 Make sure you stay hydrated, It is easy to get dehydrated and not realise it, when you are travelling.

 - Make sure your travel documents are kept safe and keep copies of them also.

 - Only go to countries that have fewer terroirist activties.

 - If you are on medication, always take more than you need in case of a delay.

 - Always let someone you trust know where you are going and when you are due back.